Login

 Timing and Entry Fee

 It operates from Sunday till Saturday.
-The entry fee for regional tourists (Indian, Bangladeshi, and Maldivian) is Nu.500.00 per person.
+The entry fee for regional tourists (Indian, Bangladeshi, and Maldivian) is Nu.1000.00 per person(US$12.00).
 Bhutanese are exempted, and other International tourists paying minimum daily tariff who are traveling into Bhutan through Bhutan Tour Agency with a valid visa for Bhutan are exempted.
 It is inclusive of the package tour.

 Monastery: open from 8 am-4 pm daily